kuglimon/dotfiles/README.md

 ### Configuration

-Configuration should follow the following guide lines.
+Configuration should follow the following guidelines.

+#### Naming

+All files should be named without a leading dot.
+Files are visible by just running `ls`.

 #### Platforms

 Helper functions exist for asserting current platform: `if_linux` and `if_osx`

 Use these to differentiate functionality.
 There's no need to install i3 configuration on macOS.

 #### Local configuration - `.config.local`